Dogora: Special effects

 The film is unusual for Toho's giant monster series in that the creature is non-anthropomorphic and not portrayed by an actor in a costume.
 The design for Dogora came from a 3D illustration by Shigeru Komatsuzaki for the Shogakukan publication Weekly Shonen Saturday.
 The monster's design used protozoa for reference.
 The process of creating Dogora's onscreen prop was very time-consuming and characterized by trial-and-error in every step, from searching for the correct material to determining the method in which to shoot it.
 After seeing the design for Dogora, Keizo Murase thought about using soft vinyl, a material which had recently become available on the market.
 Murase visited a factory in Chiba and purchased a soft vinyl mold for 200 thousand yen.
 While the mold was rather expensive, special effects director Eiji Tsuburaya agreed with Murase's decision to use soft vinyl.
-Next, Kanji Yagi created a 1-shaku clay mold for Dogora and brought it to the aforementioned factory where it was used to create a soft vinyl miniature for Dogora.
+Next, Kanji Yagi created a 1-foot clay mold for Dogora and brought it to the aforementioned factory where it was used to create a soft vinyl miniature for Dogora.
 However, there was concern that attempting to operate the prop through the normal method of suspending it in the air with piano wire could risk breaking it.
 Murase came up with the method of placing the prop in a tank of water and manipulating it with fishing line.
 When Murase showed this to Tsuburaya, he was very pleased that they had finally found a successful method to manipulate the prop.